2017 U.S. National Gymnastics Championships: Sponsorship

 Procter & Gamble, a multinational consumer goods company, is the title sponsor of the event.

 Medalists

 National team

 The top 6 all-around females made the national team.
 For seniors, this consisted of Ragan Smith, Jordan Chiles.
 Riley McCusker, Trinity Thomas, Margzetta Frazier, and Morgan Hurd.
 Additionally, Jade Carey, the vault champion and floor silver medalist, and Ashton Locklear, the uneven bars silver medalist, were also named to the team.
 For juniors, Maile O'Keefe, Emma Malabuyo, Kara Eaker, Adeline Kenlin, Audrey Davis, and Leanne Wong were the top six all-around finishers.
 Additionally, uneven bars bronze medalist Gabby Perea was also named to the national team.

 Participants

-The following individuals are participating in competition:
+The following individuals participated in the competition: